janknaup/sparkify/README.md

 more thumbs down events.
 This is a clear indicator that dissatisfaction with either the available selection or the part of the selection users find by searching or recommendations drives the risk of service cancellation.

+Other information that may correlate to a user's likelihood to churn is their choice of operating system and web browser.
+These data will be extracted in the feature engineering section and will be discussed in the training results section below.

 ## Operation

 ### Input Data Filtering